Prachovice

 Prachovice is a municipality and village in Chrudim District in the Pardubice Region of the Czech Republic.
 It has about 1,400 inhabitants.

+Demographics

 Economy

 Prachovice is known for limestone quarrying and cement production.
 The quarry with an area of 111.2 ha is one of the largest in the country.
 About 1,700,000 tonnes per year is quarried.